 Similarly, MIT’s Policies & Procedures, governing all MIT faculty and staff, encourage this balance:

 In an academic community, the free and open exchange of ideas and viewpoints reflected in the concept of academic freedom may sometimes prove disturbing or offensive to some.
 The examination and challenging of assumptions, beliefs or opinions is, however, intrinsic to the rigorous education that MIT strives to provide.
 The policies in section 9.0: Relations and Responsibilities Within the MIT Community, and in particular the personal conduct and harassment policies, are not intended to compromise the Institute’s traditional commitment to academic freedom or to education that encourages students to challenge their own views of themselves and the world.

 Section 9.1 further provides that “[a]ll members of the MIT community are expected to conduct themselves with professionalism, personal integrity, and respect for the rights, differences and dignity of others.”
 Any protest on campus must also adhere to Institute policies concerning the use of the MIT name, section 12.3: Use of Institute Name, and use of facilities, section 12.5: Use of Facilities, if they take place on Institute property, as well as lobbying guidelines, section 12.7: Political Action.

-Voicing protest on MIT’s campus by all members of the MIT community, therefore, is permitted as long as it avoids unreasonable and disruptive offense.
-If you have questions, please contact Dahlia Fetouh in the Office of the General Counsel at firstname.lastname@example.org.
+Voicing protest on MIT’s campus by all members of the MIT community, therefore, is permitted as long as it abides by MIT policies; and is not disruptive or raises safety issues.
+If you have questions, please contact Dahlia Fetouh in the Office of the General Counsel at email@example.com.